 There is a risk that the Management Company incorrectly values a security or issuer.
-There is also a risk that the Management Company will not correctly apply the relevant ESG criteria or that the France Sub-Fund is indirectly exposed to issuers that do not meet the relevant ESG criteria applied by the France Sub-Fund.
+There is also a risk that the Management Company does not correctly apply the relevant ESG criteria or that the France Small Sub-Fund is indirectly exposed to issuers that do not meet the relevant ESG criteria applied by the France Small Sub-Fund.

-2. THE FRANCE SUB-FUND'S INVESTMENT OBJECTIVES AND POLICY
+2. THE FRANCE SMALL SUB-FUND'S INVESTMENT OBJECTIVES AND POLICY